-The library workstations have common applications including Microsoft Office and Adobe Creative Cloud applications.
+The library workstations have common applications including Microsoft 365 and Adobe Creative Cloud applications.
 Peripherals like cameras, headphones and microphones can be borrowed at the information desk.
 You can use your own headphones and USB drives.
 You cannot install your own software.

 Copyright infringement and illegal downloading